SinomeM/UsefulLinks/README.md

 ## data.table

 ## ggplot
-Since I tend to use data.table as data structure, ggplot is the tidyverse package I now use the most.
+Since I tend to rely data.table as data structure in R, ggplot is the tidyverse package I now use the most.

 ## packages development